outrunnl/dbcollect/README.md

 Q: How do I know my download has not been tampered with?

 A: If you downloaded dbcollect from github using https, you should be good.
-If you want to make sure, get the MD5 hash and I can check if it is the correct one:
+If you want to make sure, get the MD5 hash and I can check for you if it is the correct one:
 ```
 md5sum dbcollect
 ```